YarinOz/CPU-Arch-Lab/README.md

 -- adder and logic unit done. shift reg left

+16.05.24:
+- shifter re-vamped, compiling with no warnings and is tidier.

 # Questions to Hanan:
 1. Do we need to implement the shift register using 2*1 mux, and if not how should we? - no need to use mux , our realization is fine though the carry should only be the last digit being shifted out